Last Updated on July 27, 2022

 Members also avoid the hefty 12.5% hotel tax since they are considered owners instead of visitors, and multiple guests can stay without incurring additional charges.
 In the long run, you’ll save thousands of dollars for Disney vacations.

 Typically if you want to get an idea of the savings now keep in mind that the resorts do range in price.
 You can stay for typically about the cost of the value resort or just a little bit more.

-So if you were the person who stays at a moderate or at the deluxe when you go, you will be saving a significant amount of money.
-And you get the ultra convenience of being walking distance to 1 or more parks and a short monorail ride away to others depending on where you are staying.
+If you are a person who stays at a moderate or deluxe hotel when you go, you will be saving a significant amount of money.
+And you get the ultra-convenience of being walking distance to 1 or more parks and a short monorail ride away to others depending on where you are staying.